 There are also other Peruvian attractions that you can check out on your way from Lima.

-With proper information and the right tour package, you’re visit to Machu Picchu is bound to be a trip of a lifetime.
+With proper information and the right tour package, your visit to Machu Picchu is bound to be a trip of a lifetime.